 Montana Feminist History Oral History Collection, OH 378, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com

 1 sound cassette (00:60:00 min.): analog + 1 transcript (19 p.: 28 cm.)

 OCLC Record Number

 Barber, Roger and Van Buskirk, Mary, "Roger Barber and Mary Van Buskirk Interview" (2002).
-Montana Feminist History Oral History Collection.
+Montana Feminist History Oral History Project.
 OH 378-035.